deliveroo/deliveroo.engineering/README.md

 * the 3rd party code (jQuery, Backbone, Underscore, etc) should be in `/vendor/assets/javascripts`

-* the application code in `/app/assets/javascripts`
+* the application code should be in `/app/assets/javascripts`

 Requiring the files should follow this order